 In 2016, the microbrewery was affected by a neighbouring fire, closing it down for nearly 2 years for the insurance company to carry out the building reinstatement.
 It was during this period that we made a decision to end our single-use offering and focus primarily on our zero-waste scheme, which we built around our reusable glass vessels called Growlers.
 It made no sense that people should pay for packaging every single time they make a purchase.
 People also pay for the means of disposing of that waste, and we will all pay the price for a degrading environment.
 We envisioned and formalised “Growler Swap” as the alternative, designed to address all these inefficiencies.
 It was not until the start of 2018 that we managed to return to the microbrewery and restart operations.
 During this past year, we have learned very much by pioneering our Growler Swap innovation.
 There is a huge educational effort to make people aware of what Growler Swap is about, how it works and, above all, why we are heavily investing in this reuse scheme.
 Another obstacle is access to ordinary shops and retailers.

 Growler Swap is based on the idea that you return your empties and Swap for fresh Growler-conditioned beers, whilst moving away from the convenience and expensive waste of single-use containers.
 You pay for packaging once only!
 We charge no extra for packaging the first time you buy, i.e. you pay the same amount for our Growlers as for disposable glass bottles – in fact, about £1 more only.
-You can then sell us your empty (one of ours or another company’s) for that £1 if you wish or, if you Swap it for another, any 1L/2L empty will get you £5 off the Growler of your choice, meaning you pay £0 packaging every time!
+You can then sell us your empty for that £1 if you wish or, if you Swap it for another, any 1L/2L empty will get you £5 off the Growler of your choice, meaning you pay £0 packaging every time!
 We can of course not buy empties outright for £5, as they are of no use to us unless we wash, and refill, them – which we are able to do (free) in exchange for your return custom!